 Browse the AAM Archive

-Louis Mahoney grew up in The Gambia and came to Britain in the 1950s.
+Louis Mahoney grew up in The Gambia and came to Britain in the late 1950s.
 He has appeared in numerous theatre, film and television productions.
-In the 1980s he represented Afro-Asian members on the Council of Equity, the actors union and founded Performers Against Racism to defend Equity policy on South Africa.
+In the 1980s he represented Afro-Asian members on the Council of Equity, the actors union, and founded Performers Against Racism to defend Equity policy in support of the cultural boycott of South Africa.

 This is a complete transcript of an interview carried out as part of the ‘Forward to Freedom’ AAM history project in 2013.